algorithmiaio/dev-center/_pages/integrations/arize.md

 ## Uploading your trained model to Algorithmia
 Use the following code to upload your model to a hosted data collection on Algorithmia, without ever leaving your training envronemnt.
 Note that if you're running [Algorithmia Enterprise](/enterprise), you'll need to specify the API endpoint `CLUSTER_DOMAIN` when you create the Algorithmia `client` object; if not, delete the references to this variable.

-You'll also need to set the `COLLECTION_OWNER` string to the name of the user or org account that owns the collection to which you'll be uploading your model and from which your algorithm will then load that model.
-See our [Hosted Data](/developers/data/hosted) docs for information about using hosted data collections.
+You'll need to replace the `COLLECTION_OWNER` string with the name of the user or org account that owns the collection to which you'll be uploading your model and from which your algorithm will then load that model on the Algorithmia side, and the `COLLECTION_NAME` string with the name of that collection.
+The Algorithmia API key you're using must have write access to this data collection.
+See our [Hosted Data](/developers/data/hosted) docs for information about how to use hosted data collections.

 Finally, this code assumes that you've set the `ALGORITHMIA_API_KEY` environment variable to the value of your Algorithmia API key:

 {% highlight python %}
+# Define where model and sample data will live.
 CLUSTER_DOMAIN = "CLUSTER_DOMAIN"
 COLLECTION_OWNER = "COLLECTION_OWNER"
+COLLECTION_NAME = "COLLECTION_NAME"

 ALGORITHMIA_API_KEY = os.getenv("ALGORITHMIA_API_KEY")

 # Create a hosted data collection if it doesn't already exist.
 client = Algorithmia.client(ALGORITHMIA_API_KEY, CLUSTER_DOMAIN)
-collection_uri = "data://"+COLLECTION_OWNER+"/arize_demo"
+collection_uri = "data://"+COLLECTION_OWNER+"/"+COLLECTION_NAME
 collection = client.dir(collection_uri)
 if not collection.exists():
     collection.create()